zphrs/animent.dev/src/pages/experiment.md

 > How can you tell when two rectangles intersect?
 > Try drawing this out on paper first!

-> try
+> try Try
 >
-> Try making an end screen rather than just making the game end.
+> Try making an end screen rather than just making the game stop running, complete
+> with showing your total score and maybe even your high score!

 ## Day 5: Your Turn!